PowerLevel9000/Dynamic-Event-Template/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

->For having local file and project you can fork this repo

->And for making changes you you should follow prerequisites
+For getting started yu can fork this repo or clone it in desired directory and make sure to follow [Prerequisites](#prerequisites) correctly

 ### Prerequisites